-How To Get Your First Client
+How To Get Your First Client as a Creative Entrepreneur

 As a creative with a lifelong bestie—since 2nd grade, to be exact—who’s also a creative, I’ve always wholeheartedly believed she’s capable of making a career out of anything she wants to.